Huddersfield: Health

 Huddersfield Royal Infirmary is in Lindley.
 Medical services are split between there and the Calderdale Royal Hospital at Salterhebble, near Halifax.
 Kirkwood Hospice provides care for the terminally ill, and is dependent on donations and charitable gifts.
 Princess Royal Hospital provided maternity facilities until the risks of not being able to get an ambulance to A&E in the event of complications were judged to outweigh the benefits of specialist service provision.
 It now functions as a day clinic, family planning consultation centre and GUM Clinic.

 A decision to move most maternity services provided by the Calderdale & Huddersfield NHS Foundation Trust to the Calderdale Royal Hospital ended the provision in 2007, despite strong local opposition.
 The campaign was led by Save Huddersfield NHS which elected a councillor, Dr Jackie Grunsell in the Crosland Moor ward.
 In January 2016 plans were announced to close the A&E department of Huddersfield Royal Infirmary and have all emergency cases go to Calderdale Royal instead.
 This sparked uproar in local communities as it would mean journeys from some areas of over 40 minutes to and from the hospital assuming that the main road into Halifax was not congested, as it frequently is.

-The former St. Luke's Hospital in Crosland Moor mostly provided geriatric and psychiatric care.
-It closed in 2011 and the land was sold to a developer, this land is now home to Fitzwilliam Grange, a housing estate.
+The former St. Luke's Hospital in Crosland Moor provided mostly geriatric and psychiatric care.
+It closed in 2011 and the land was sold to a developer; it is now home to Fitzwilliam Grange, a housing estate.

-Platform 1 is a charity established in 2018 and provides a space and advice for men struggling with mental health.
+Platform 1 is a charity established in 2018; it provides a space and advice for men struggling with mental health.

 Entertainment

-The Lawrence Batley Theatre, opened in 1994, in what was once the largest Wesleyan Chapel in the world, and presents dance, drama, comedy, music and exhibitions and is the base for Full Body & the Voice, a company focusing on the integration of disabled people into mainstream theatre.
-Kelly Rowlands also holds the 2003 Line Dancing championship Record.
+The Lawrence Batley Theatre, opened in 1994, in what was once the largest Wesleyan Chapel in the world.
+It presents dance, drama, comedy, music and exhibitions and is the base for Full Body and The Voice, a company concerned with the integration of disabled people into mainstream theatre.

 The John Smith's Stadium, (formerly the Galpharm Stadium and Alfred McAlpine Stadium), is a multi-use sports stadium with a gym, swimming pool, spa and offers sporting classes.
-The stadium is home to Huddersfield Giants and Huddersfield Town football team.
+It is home to Huddersfield Giants and Huddersfield Town.
 Adjacent the stadium is an Odeon cinema (formerly UCI).